Think ahead of the curve

 An economics qualification opens many doors.
 Potential career opportunities include:

-PwC; EY; Bank of Ireland; NI Civil Service; Oxford Economics; Ulster Bank; Barclays; Invest NI; Kainos; Mercer
+Recent graduate employers include: PwC; EY; Bank of Ireland; UK Civil Service; Oxford Economics; Ulster Bank; Barclays; Invest NI; Kainos; Mercer.